 These pillows are designed to fill the natural gap that is left between the seat and spine when one is seated.
-They are often used to keep the spine in alignment when seated or sitting in the car for long drives.
+They are often used to keep the spine aligned when seated or sitting in the car for long drives.

 Memory Foam Pillows

 These pillows are typically filled with the undercoat of a waterfowl.
-They are extremely lightweight, soft and cushy but they do not offer a lot of support to the head and neck.
+They are extremely lightweight, soft, and cushy but do not offer much support to the head and neck.
 People with allergies often use down-alternative materials.

 These pillows are made using organic latex.
-They are resistant to mold and mildew, repel mites and bugs and tend to be highly durable.
+They are resistant to mold and mildew, repel mites and bugs, and are highly durable.
 They are ideal for people who suffer from neck and back pain.

 These pillows have an inner fiber filling that looks like cotton.
-These pillows are highly breathable and they also tend to come at the cheapest prices.
+These pillows are highly breathable and tend to come at the cheapest prices.

 A Simplified Guide on How to Choose the Best Neck Support Pillow for Seniors

-The neck usually curves slightly forwards in order to sustain the weight of the head when a person is standing upright.
-To avoid straining the joints, ligaments and muscles in the neck, it is important to maintain this position when resting or sleeping.
+The neck usually curves slightly forwards to sustain the weight of the head when a person is standing upright.
+To avoid straining the joints, ligaments, and muscles in the neck, it is important to maintain this position when resting or sleeping.

-In order for a pillow to offer the best support to the neck it should be right height.
-A pillow that is approximately 4-inches high may offer great spinal alignment, comfort and support to the head, neck and shoulders when in a sleeping position.
+For a pillow to offer the best support to the neck, it should be the right height.
+A pillow that is approximately 4 inches high may offer great spinal alignment, comfort, and support to the head, neck, and shoulders when in a sleeping position.

-If your elderly loved one uses a pillow that is too high while sleeping on the back or side (the best sleeping positions for people who are suffering from neck pains), the neck will bend abnormally which will cause the neck muscles to strain.
-If they use a pillow that is too low, the neck will also bend abnormally which will lead to stiffness.
+If your elderly loved one uses a pillow that is too high while sleeping on the back or side (the best sleeping position for people who are suffering from neck pains), the neck will bend abnormally, which will cause the neck muscles to strain.
+If they use a pillow that is too low, the neck will also bend abnormally, leading to stiffness.

-With that in mind, we can now move ahead and discuss the top considerations you should keep in mind when selecting a neck support pillow for your elderly loved one.
+With that in mind, we can now move ahead and discuss the top considerations you should consider when selecting a neck support pillow for your elderly loved one.